dotnet/android/Documentation/building/configuration.md

     version which corresponds to `$(AndroidApiLevel)`.
 This is *usually* the Android version number with a leading `v`, e.g. `v4.0.3` for API-15.

+  * `$(AndroidLatestStableApiLevel)`: The highest/latest Android API level that has a stable API.
+The `src/Xamarin.Android.Build.Tasks` build uses this value to reference files built within `src/Mono.Android`.

+    This should be consistent with `$(AndroidLatestStableFrameworkVersion)` and `$(AndroidLatestStablePlatformId)`.

+    This should only be updated when a new API level is declared stable.

+  * `$(AndroidLatestStableFrameworkVersion)`: The highest/latest Xamarin.Android
+    `$(TargetFrameworkVersion)` value which has a stable API.
+    The `src/Xamarin.Android.Build.Tasks` build uses this value to reference files built within `src/Mono.Android`.

+    This should be consistent with `$(AndroidLatestStableApiLevel)` and `$(AndroidLatestStablePlatformId)`.

+    This should only be updated when a new API level is declared stable.

+  * `$(AndroidLatestStablePlatformId)`: The highest/latest Android platform ID which has a stable API.
+    The `src/Xamarin.Android.Build.Tasks` build uses this value to reference files built within `src/Mono.Android`.

+    This should be consistent with `$(AndroidLatestStableApiLevel)` and `$(AndroidLatestStableFrameworkVersion)`.

+    This should only be updated when a new API level is declared stable.

+  * `$(AndroidPlatformId)`: The "Platform ID" for the `android.jar` to use when building `src/Mono.Android`.
+This is usually the same value as `$(AndroidApiLevel)`, but may differ with Android Preview releases.

   * `$(AndroidSupportedHostJitAbis)`: The Android ABIs for which to build a host JIT *and* Xamarin.Android base class libraries (`mscorlib.dll`/etc.).
     The "host JIT" is used e.g. with the Xamarin Studio Designer, to render